The Ides of March (band)

-The Ides of March is an American jazz rock band that had a major US and minor UK hit with the song "Vehicle" in 1970.
+The Ides of March is an American jazz rock band that had a major North American and minor UK hit with the song "Vehicle" in 1970.
 After going on hiatus in 1973, the band returned with their original line-up in 1990 and has been active since then.

 Career

 Early days

 The Ides of March began in Berwyn, Illinois (a near western suburb of Chicago), on October 16, 1964, as a four-piece band called "The Shon-Dels".
 Their first record, "Like It or Lump It", was released on their own "Epitome" record label in 1965.

 In 1966, after changing their name to The Ides of March (a name suggested by bassist Bob Bergland after reading Shakespeare's Julius Caesar in high school), the band released their first single on Parrot Records, "You Wouldn't Listen".
-The song reached No. 7 on WLS Chicago on June 17, 1966, and No. 42 on the Hot 100 on July 23–30, 1966.
+The song reached No. 7 on WLS Chicago on June 17, 1966, No. 42 on the Hot 100 on July 23–30, 1966, and No. 21 in Canada.
 This record and its follow-ups (all pre-"Vehicle") have been re-released on the Sundazed Records CD Ideology.

 In early 1967, trumpeter Steve Daniels was added.
-He was succeeded in late 1969 by two horn players, John Larsen and Chuck Soumar, with Bergland often doubled up on tenor saxophone.
+He was succeeded in late 1969 by two horn players, John Larson and Chuck Soumar, with Bergland often doubled up on tenor saxophone.